17 Tips to Help Boost Your Motivation For A Virtual Half Marathon Race!

 10. Run at an optimal time

 It’s your virtual half marathon race and you get to pick the time you start.
 Give yourself the advantage of doing it when you feel most rested and the weather outside is in your favor.
-Some of us aren’t morning birds and wake up a little later, that’s fine – it’s virtual so pick the time you want to race and do it!
+Some of us aren’t morning birds singing sweet songs of fluff and wake up a little later, that’s fine – it’s virtual so pick the time you want to race and do it!

 11. Make your course easy and flat

 The worst thing you could do is set yourself up for a lousy virtual half marathon race by choosing a hilly or mountainous race.
 Route your race on a nice flat course with little elevation gain.